arubayat/node-hn-app/README.md

 ## Helper scripts to enable GCP functionality

-**NOTE**: Use `npm run` to execute any of the scripts below.

-- Run `gcp:init-defaults` to configure docker and set project and location defaults
+- Run `npm run gcp:init-defaults` to configure docker and set project and location defaults
-- Run `gcp:enable-apis` to enable all the GCP APIs needed for building and deploying this application
+- Run `npm run gcp:enable-apis` to enable all the GCP APIs needed for building and deploying this application
-- Run `gcp:create-cluster` to create a GKE cluster
+- Run `npm run gcp:create-cluster` to create a GKE cluster
-- Run `gcp:enable-cluster-access` to give Cloud Build access to the GKE cluster
+- Run `npm run gcp:enable-cluster-access` to give Cloud Build access to the GKE cluster
-- Run `gcp:delete-cluster` to delete the cluster created by `gcp:create-cluster`
+- Run `npm run gcp:delete-cluster` to delete the cluster created by `gcp:create-cluster`

 ## Containerize the application

-- Run `docker:build-container` to build the docker image locally
+- Run `npm run docker:build-container` to build the docker image locally
-- Run `gcp:build-container-dockerfile` to build and store the image remotely
+- Run `npm run gcp:build-container-dockerfile` to build and store the image remotely
-- Run `gcp:build-container-cloudbuild` to remotely build the image after successfully executing the steps defined in cloudbuild.yaml
+- Run `npm run gcp:build-container-cloudbuild` to remotely build the image after successfully executing the steps defined in cloudbuild.yaml

 ## Running the container

-- Run `docker:run-container` to run the container locally
+- Run `npm run docker:run-container` to run the container locally
-- Run `gcp:deploy-latest-image` to deploy and run the latest image remotely on the GKE cluster
+- Run `npm run gcp:deploy-latest-image` to deploy and run the latest image remotely on the GKE cluster